 - Weekly meeting with research group director to talk over research projects;

 - Assisting with research group workshops and program activities; and

 Interns will work approximately 10 to 11 hours per week, paid at the rate of $15.75 per hour (up to $5000/year), and will have up to $600 to support their research.

 Applicants should send:

 - A completed Application Cover Sheet (Download application cover sheet here);

 - An unofficial transcript; and

-The applications will be reviewed by the Mellon Faculty Fellow in Bio-Humanities, the IPRH Director and Principal Investigator on the Mellon Emerging Areas in the Humanities grant, and Members of the IPRH Advisory Committee, who will make their selection recommendations to IPRH.
-The IPRH Associate Director serves on the committee in an ex officio capacity.
+The applications will be reviewed by the Mellon Faculty Fellow in Legal Humanities, the IPRH Director and Principal Investigator on the Mellon Emerging Areas in the Humanities grant, and Members of the IPRH Advisory Committee, who will make their selection recommendations to IPRH.
+The IPRH Deputy Director serves on the committee in an ex officio capacity.

 Submissions will be evaluated on the following criteria:

 - the letters of support,